 The Legacy of Shirley Chisholm: Screening and Conversation

-This program accompanies our upcoming exhibition, Beyond Suffrage: A Century of New York Women in Politics (opens October 11); to view more programs in this series, click here.
+This program accompanies our exhibition, Beyond Suffrage: A Century of New York Women in Politics (on view through July 2018).
+To view more programs in this series, click here.

 About the Speakers: